Generating modular lattices of up to 30 elements: Algorithm for geometric lattices

 A lattice is \emph{atomistic} if every element is a join of atoms, or equivalently, if every element whose down-degree equals one is an atom.
 (Stanley calls them \emph{atomic}, but we avoid this usage as \emph{atomic} has other meanings.)
 A finite lattice is \emph{geometric} if it is semimodular and atomistic~\cite[\S 3.3]{stanley1986}.

-There do not seem to be any previous computational approaches to counting geometrical lattices, except that the present author counted them up to size~15 (sequence A281574 in~\cite{oeis}) just by selecting geometric lattices from the lattice listings made public by Martin Malandro~\cite{malandro}.
+There do not seem to be any previous computational approaches to generating or counting geometric lattices, except that the present author counted them up to size~15 (sequence A281574 in~\cite{oeis}) just by selecting geometric lattices from the lattice listings made public by Malandro~\cite{malandro}.

 Our algorithm actually generates the duals of geometric lattices, that is, lower semimodular coatomistic lattices.
 We use the algorithm for lower semimodular lattices, with the extra condition that every element below the coatom level ($L_1$) must have up-degree greater than one.